zeolee01/zeolee01/README.md

 <h3 align="left"> Problem Solver | Full Stack Developer </h3>
   <br>
   <img width="40%" align="right"   src="https://github.com/SauravMukherjee44/SauravMukherjee44/blob/03193437b82d681c9caa24657c4ebec746dc628f/workbench.svg" >
-  I’m a passionate <b>Front-End Developer</b> who’s recently fallen in love with React (we’ve been inseparable for a while now).
+  I’m a passionate <b>Full Stack Developer</b> who’s recently fallen in love with React (we’ve been inseparable for a while now).
 I also have a bit of a crush on problem-solving—it’s complicated, but let’s just say we’re seeing a lot of each other.
 With a solid foundation in <b>Data Structures and Algorithms (DSA)</b>, I relish tackling complex problems and coming up with efficient solutions.
 I’ve sharpened my skills by solving countless DSA challenges and am always on the lookout to level up my front-end game.
 Welcome to my <b>GitHub profile</b>—where the code is clean and the bugs are (at least I try to make them 🙂) few!

 <br/>
 <br/>